What is a cystoscopy?

 If any tissue appears abnormal, a biopsy (tissue sample) can be taken through the cystoscope to be analyzed.

 The entire procedure, including preparation, generally takes about 15 to 20 minutes.
-The examination portion of the procedure is generally less than 5 minutes in duration.
+The actual examination portion of the procedure generally takes less than 5 minutes.

 Does the test hurt?